 - Southwest Rapid Rewards Plus Credit Card – You’ll enjoy benefits like free checked bags, no change fees and no blackout dates.
 Plus, these points don’t expire.
 Earn points by using your Southwest credit card on local transit and community (including rideshare).
 Plus, use your card to pay for internet, cable and phone services, and selected streaming platforms to get even more perks.

-All major hotel chains have their own loyalty reward programs that you can join for free.
+Major hotel chains have their own loyalty reward programs that you can join for free.
 Each comes with its own set of rules, earning rates, and point values, plus a host of other benefits.

 Our advice?
-Base your decision off of where you travel, which hotel is your favorite, and how much you’re comfortable spending each night.
+Base your decision off where you travel, which hotel is your favorite, and how much you’re comfortable spending each night.
 No matter which hotel you choose, it can save you money and make your stay all that more enjoyable.

-- Marriott Bonvoy – Marriott Bonvoy is great for both leisure and business travelers and have affiliate programs with 29 brands, including The Ritz-Carlton Hotels & Resorts, Westin Hotels & Resorts, St. Regis Hotels & Resorts, Courtyard by Marriott, Renaissance Hotels and more.
+- Marriott Bonvoy – Marriott Bonvoy is great for both leisure and business travelers and have affiliate programs with 29 brands, including The Ritz-Carlton Hotels & Resorts, Westin Hotels & Resorts, St. Regis Hotels & Resorts, Courtyard by Marriott, Renaissance Hotels, and more.

-Additionally, Marriott offers multiple American Express credit cards (Marriott Bonvoy Brilliant or Marriott Bonvoy Business) and a few Chase Visa’s (Marriott Bonvoy Bold or Marriott Bonvoy Boundless).
+Additionally, Marriott offers multiple American Express credit cards (Marriott Bonvoy Brilliant or Marriott Bonvoy Business) and a few Chase Visas (Marriott Bonvoy Bold or Marriott Bonvoy Boundless).
 With your points, you can book a stay, upgrade rooms, and even redeem points for cruises and rental cars, and select flights with participating airline rewards programs.

 - Choice Privileges – The Choice Privileges program has over 7,000 hotels in their network, and specifically caters to global travelers on a budget.
-They have properties in the US, Europe, Australia, Asia, Central and South America, Canada, and the Caribbean.
+They have properties in the United States, Europe, Australia, Asia, Central and South America, Canada, and the Caribbean.
 Points can be used at their brand properties like Cambria Hotels, Comfort Inn, Comfort Suites and Econo Lodge, and more.